EspressoSystems/espresso-sequencer/doc/upgrades.md

 These parameters are fetched from the genesis TOML file and set in Hotshot config:

 - **start_voting_view:**  view at which voting for the upgrade proposal starts.
-In our implementation, this is set to 1 so that voting begins as soon as the node is bootup.
+In our implementation, this is set to 1 so that voting begins as soon as the node is started.
 - **stop_voting_view:**  view at which voting for the upgrade proposal stops.
 To disable an upgrade, set this parameter to 0 or ensure `stop_voting_view` is less than `start_voting_view`.
 - **start_proposing_view:**  view at which the node proposes an upgrade.
 This should be set to when an upgrade is intended.
 If the current view > `start_proposing_view`, the node proposes as soon as `UpgradeCertificate` is formed.
 - **stop_proposing_view:** The view after which the upgrade proposal is no longer valid.
 If the upgrade proposal fails and the current view > stop_proposing_view then the upgrade is never proposed again.